bidmachine/BidMachine-Android-admob-adapter/example_ad_manager/README.md

 }

 private void showInterstitial() {
-    // Checking for can show before showing ads if (bidMachineInterstitialAd != null && bidMachineInterstitialAd.canShow()) {
+    // Check if an ad can be shown before actual impression if (bidMachineInterstitialAd != null && bidMachineInterstitialAd.canShow()) {
         bidMachineInterstitialAd.show();
     }